 - Mid-May – Cannes International Film Festival (Festival International du Film de Cannes).

 - May – Monaco Grand Prix (Grand Prix de Monaco).
-A Formula One motor race held each year on the Circuit de Monaco.
+A Formula One motor race is held annually on the Circuit de Monaco.

 - Late May-Early June – The French Open (Tournoi de Roland Garros) in Paris.